Nenets: Number and settlement

+According to the 2021 census, there were 49,787 Nenets in Russia.

 Language

 The Nenets language is on the Samoyedic branch of the Uralic language family, with two major dialects, Forest Nenets and Tundra Nenets.
 Ethnologue says that in Siberia, most young people are still fluent in Nenets, whereas in European Russia, they tend to speak Russian.
 Overall, the majority of native speakers are from older generations.
 UNESCO classifies Nenets as an endangered language.
 Some believe that the use of Russian and Komi is due to inter-ethnic marriages.

 History and way of life

 There are two distinct groups of Nenets sensu stricto, based on their economy: the Tundra Nenets (living far to the north) and the Khandeyar, or Forest Nenets.
 A distinct third group of Nenets, (Yaran people), has emerged as a result of intermarriages between Nenets and Izhma Komi people.

 The Samoyedic languages form a branch of the Uralic language family.
 According to one theory, they moved from farther south in Siberia to the northernmost part of what later became Russia sometime before the 12th century.

 They ended up between the Kanin and Taymyr peninsulas, around the Ob and Yenisey rivers, with only a few of them settling into small communities like Kolva.
 Their main subsistence comes from hunting and reindeer herding.
 Using reindeer as a draft animal throughout the year enables them to cover great distances.
 Large-scale reindeer herding emerged in the 18th century.
 They bred the Samoyed dog to help herd their reindeer and pull their sleds, and European explorers later used these dogs for polar expeditions, because they were well adapted to the arctic conditions.
 Tundra wolves can cause considerable economic loss, as they prey on the reindeer herds which are the livelihood of some Nenets families.
 However, the introduction of snowmobiles in the 1990s allowed the Nenets of the Yamal Peninsula to decimate the local wolf population, as the wolves have nowhere to hide on the open tundra.
 Along with reindeer meat, fish is a major component in the Nenets' diet.
 Nenets housing is conical yurt (mya).

 They have a shamanistic and animistic belief system which stresses respect for the land and its resources.
 During migrations, the Nenets placed sacred items like bear skins, religious figures, coins and more on a holy sleigh.
 The contents of this sacred sleigh are only unpacked during special occasions or for religious rituals (like sacrifices).
 However, only esteemed elders are allowed to unpack the sacred sleigh.
 They had a clan-based social structure.
 The Nenets shaman is called a Tadibya.